-Completion of a minimum of 3 EPA assessments in each of the 8 EPA categories is required for graduation (=total of 24 EPA assessments).
-These EPAs are intended to provide immediate and useful feedback to students on their mastery of workplace activities in a real patient, directly-observed setting.
+These EPA assessments are intended to provide immediate and useful feedback to students on mastery of workplace activities in a directly-observed, real patient setting.
 It is the responsibility of each senior student to request a faculty member/house officer to perform the EPA assessments and to make sure all EPA categories are fulfilled.